 With the internet full of flashy pop-ups, scams and malicious traps, security-concerned internet users look for ways to protect their privacy and stay safe online.
 Most of the time, a combination of common sense and reliable security tools can help you to block annoying ads and malware-hosting sites.
-However, if you need additional protection or simply are looking for alternatives, here’s one – the hosts file.
-You don’t need to look far – it’s right here, on your device.
+However, if you need additional protection or simply are looking for alternatives, here’s one – you can edit your hosts file to block ads.

 So when you enter a name of a website into your browser, the hosts file tries to resolve it first and only if the attempt is not successful, the request is sent to a DNS server.
 When the request is resolved by the hosts file, it doesn’t have to leave your device.

 What’s handy about this method is that you can edit your hosts file yourself to specify the websites you want to be blocked or accessed through a particular IP address.
-Unlike in ad-blockers, changes that are made in the hosts file are applied not only on a particular browser, but across the entire OS,.
+Unlike in ad-blockers, changes that are made in the hosts file are applied not only on a particular browser, but across the entire OS.
 So if you choose to block a website, you won’t be able to access it until you unblock it.

-Depending on your security preferences, you can modify entries in your hosts file to block ad servers, third party cookies, banners and websites that are known for hosting malware or spyware.
+Depending on your security preferences, you can edit entries in your hosts file to block ad servers, third party cookies, banners and websites that are known for hosting malware or spyware.
 This also makes a great alternative to parental control software as you can block adult sites you don’t want your kids to visit.

-Modifying your hosts file to block certain websites or pop-up windows from being shown on your browser is actually very simple, even if you are a complete technology newbie.
+It’s time to learn how to edit hosts files.
+Editing your hosts file to block certain websites or pop-up windows from being shown on your browser is actually very simple, even if you are a complete technology newbie.
 The hosts file already resides on your OS, so you only need to make some changes in it.
 There are two ways of doing that: